BSE on MoS2: solvers

 %

-The second method we want to adopt is the full diagonalization of the excitonic Hamiltonian.
 This is the slowest algorithm, and it provides access to all eigenvalues and eigenvectors.

-Let us create a different input by copying bse_haydock.in to bse_diago.in
+Let us create a different input by copying bse_haydock.in to bse_diago.in:

-$ cp bse_haydock.in bse_diago.in
+$ cp bse_solver.in bse_diago.in

 BSSmod= "d" # [BSS] (h)aydock/(d)iagonalization/(s)lepc/(i)nversion/(t)ddft`

-$ cp bse_haydock.in bse_slepc.in
+$ cp bse_solver.in bse_slepc.in

 BSSmod="s" # [BSS] (h)aydock/(d)iagonalization/(s)lepc/(i)nversion/(t)ddft`